wolstad/discord-timeclock/README.md

+**This project has been deprecated and is no longer being maintained.**

 ## Discord Productivity Bot
 This bot is designed to increase the productivity for small teams by handling tasks such as time tracking.
 This bot gives teams the ability to: